-Thankfully (if slowly), times are changing, and many institutions are addressing this entrenched absurdity, looking at their collections, and at how they acquire and curate and display work.
+Thankfully, even if slowly, times are changing, and many institutions are addressing this entrenched absurdity, by looking at their collections, and at how they acquire, curate and display works.
 But even then we have a problem – the history of Black people in Europe is mostly looked at through the prism of slavery and colonialism, when in truth there is a long shared history between Europe and Africa, going back into antiquity.
-The plural identities and diverse origins involved are much more complicated than some would have us believe.
+The plural identities and diverse origins are much more complicated than some would have us believe.

 Throughout the late 18th and early 19th centuries there was growing opposition to slavery from the abolitionist movement.
 Now we start to see more sympathetic presentations of the Black sitter – perhaps reflecting a growing recognition of Black people as individuals rather than chattels, worthy of individual representation?

 French art in particular has a complicated history with portraits of Black people.
 France played a key part in the spread of slavery across the globe.
 Slavery was abolished in France during the Revolution but was subsequently re-established by Napoleon in 1802, who feared losing French colonies.
 Hundreds of thousands more people were traumatized in bondage and exploitation.

 As slavery was abolished a second time, in 1848, Paris was a city in social and political flux.
 It had a significant Black population and was surprisingly integrated.
 Prominent Black citizens included Alexandre Dumas, made famous by novels like The Three Musketeers, published in 1844.
 Art in Paris was changing too.
 A handful of young painters wanted to leave behind the old ways.
 They yearned to show modern life in all its guises: the commonplace and the real.
 Enter Edouard Manet, in 1863, with Olympia, which shocked society and art critics alike.